-Earlier, I reccomened you to use a fork to break up protein clumps in the tub.
+Earlier, I recommended you use a fork to break up protein clumps in the tub.

-But forks are also an awesome utensil for hand-mixing.
+But forks are also awesome utensils for hand-mixing.

 The prongs on the fork act as a whisk, slicing up any protein clumps it goes through.
 You can also use it to break clumps against the wall of the mug.

-Use wrist-action (as opposed to arm movement) to mix your shake more vigorously.
-If you know the difference between a badminton and tennis swing, you will know what I mean.
+Use wrist action (as opposed to arm movement) to mix your shake more vigorously.
+If you know the difference between badminton and tennis swing, you will know what I mean.